ejml1/Deep-Learning-for-Cancer-Detection/README.md

 # Introduction

 This project forms the artifacts for a BSc Dissertation at the University of St Andrews.
-The report is provided in the repository under Deep_Learning_for_Cancer_Detection_Report.pdf
+The report is provided in the repository under DeepLearningForCancerDetectionReport.pdf

 # Dataset & Running Instructions